VNNLIB/VNNLIB-Standard/README.md

 # EVNNLIB

 A project to define and extend the grammar of the current VNNLIB specifications.
-Contributors: Allen Antony, Ann Roy, Matthew Daggit <br>
+Contributors: Allen Antony, Ann Roy, Matthew Daggitt <br>

 ## Set up
 This project uses the BNFC package to build and test the parser.